 This matter is to be considered with members of the public excluded from the Chambers under Clause 5.23 (2) (c) of the Local Government Act 1995, as the report discusses a contract which may be entered into, by the local government and which relates to a matter to be discussed at the meeting.

-10.0 CLOSURE
+17.0 CLOSURE

-The next Briefings Session will be held on Tuesday 20 July 2021, commencing at 6.00pm.
+The next Briefing Session will be held on Tuesday 20 July 2021.